MoonriseSoftwareCalifornia/Mars/README.md

 ## Capatibility

-This product has been tested with the following user stores:
+This product has been tested with the following databases:

-* Cosmos Database
+* Azure Cosmos Database
 * Microsoft SQL Server

 ## Installation